mabenj/IoT-Platform/README.md

 ### Live Demo<!-- omit in toc -->

-Only Web API, no HTTP or CoAP API
+*Only Web API - no HTTP or CoAP API*

 https://simple-iot-platform.herokuapp.com/